-Despite the advantages of concurrent manual activities, implementing this in a truly parallel fashion is nontrivial.
-Basic implementations merely dictate an arbitrary order between different concurrent activities, without actually executing them in parallel.
-This was originally the case in our prototype tool, the Modelverse, because true concurrency is difficult and relies on many platform characteristics.
-Questions include:

-- Will the activities be executed on separate processes, or separate threads? - How is their interleaving managed? - Does the implementation platform support parallel thread execution? - How is the data (i.e., models) shared by the activities?
+Despite the advantages of concurrent manual activities, implementing this in a truely parallel fashion is non-trivial.
+Simple implementations merely dictate an arbitrary order between different concurrent activities, without actually executing them in parallel, as was originally the case in our prototype tool, the Modelverse.
+This, because true concurrency is difficult and relies on many platform characteristics.
+For example, will the activities be executed on separate processes, or separate threads?
+And how is their interleaving managed?
+Maybe the implementation platform does not support true threading (as in Python due to the Global Interpreter Lock)?
+And how will we share the data (i.e., models) being used by these tasks?
 These are only a small selection of crucial questions regarding the implementation of process enactment.
-A significant investment to implement and maintain this infrastructure is needed if processes are implemented using traditional (code-based) techniques.
+And while we do not claim that this cannot be implemented in the traditional way, it requires a significant investment to implement and maintain this infrastructure.

 For our running example, this is shown in the concurrent manual activities in the beginning of the process: creating the various DEVS models.
 These models are independent, and can easily be created in parallel.
-Nonetheless, if there is no support for activities to run concurrently, all work is effectively sequentialised, significantly increasing the duration of the overall process.
+Nonetheless, if there is no support for activities to run concurrently, all work is effectively sequentialized, significantly stalling the process.